-How to Use and Interpret Google Analytics Correctly
+How to Use & Interpret Google Analytics Correctly

-Google Analytics is notoriously unreliable, and there are multiple issues that impact on its accuracy, including the software platform it’s operating from.
+Google Analytics accuracy is not infallible.
+There are multiple issues that impact on its accuracy, including the software platform it’s operating from.
 That would not be a problem if the average website owner / user actually understood real purpose of Google Analytics.

 GA results are indicative rather than absolute, and are best used to identify trends, assess poor performing pages, monitor effectiveness of Adwords advertising campaigns and track visitor behaviour on the site.
-GA should never be seen as an accurate way to measure web site traffic – that’s NOT what its designed for.
+An SEO marketing company should be strictly honest with customers.
+GA should never be seen as an accurate way to measure web site traffic.
+That’s NOT what its designed for.
 Despite that, there is endless discussion on this topic across the globe…

-“Why are you adverse to Google Analytics?
+“Why are you ambivalent about Google Analytics?
 Surely if one uses that consistently it is a constant so even if it is not 100% accurate the information it provides is relative.“

 My unsympathetic answer was;